moatboy/moatboy.github.io/docs/JNJ.md

+---
-## Johnson & Johnson (JNJ) | Moat: 3 / 5 | Valuation: $370 Billion
+title: Johnson & Johnson (JNJ)
+layout: default
+nav_order: 24
+---

+# Johnson & Johnson Inc.
+{: .fs-9 }

+{: .label .label-purple }

+Moat: 3/5

+{: .label .label-yellow }

+Pessimistic value: $370 B

 Johnson & Johnson is a multinational corporation engaged in the research, development, manufacture, and sale of a broad range of health care products and services.
 Its business segments include Consumer Health, Pharmaceutical, and MedTech.
 The company operates in virtually every country of the world.
+{: .fs-6 .fw-300 }

+---

+{: .warning }
+>The moat rating and valuation are meant to reflect a pessimistic outlook, signaling potential competitive pressures and limited growth.
+This ensures that some margin of safety is already baked in.

 **Business Overview**